Viterbo's conjecture for certain Hamiltonians in classical mechanics: Further questions and examples

 \begin{proof} As it was shown in \cite{akopyan2018capacity}, a centrally symmetric Hamiltonian should have a centrally symmetric minimal closed trajectory.
-Any such trajectory may be viewed as an odd map from the circle to $\mathbb R^4$, should consists of odd number of cycles.
+Any such trajectory should consists of odd number of cycles as it may be viewed as an odd map from the circle to $\mathbb R^4$.
 Thus it is sufficient to consider centrally symmetric trajectories with $1$, $3$, $5$, and so on cycles around the origin.

 In case of one cycle we have a defining sequence $\{a_i\}$ with $a_{i + 4} = a_i$ and obtain from \eqref{rec}

 and similarly $a_1 = a_3$.
 Therefore for any $n \neq m$ we have

 Again using \eqref{rec} or \eqref{surf}: $a^2 + 4b^2 = 1, b^2 + 4a^2 = 1$.
 This gives